-These academic programs are open to students in the Division of Economics and Business seeking a B.S. degree at the State University College at Oneonta and an M.B.A.
+These academic programs are open to students in the School of Economics and Business seeking a B.S. degree at SUNY Oneonta and an M.B.A.
 (Master's in Business Administration) at the cooperative universities.
 These Cooperative 4-1 M.B.A Programs are offered in cooperation with Clarkson University School of Management, Rochester Institute of Technology (RIT) School of Business and the Graduate College of Union University.
-The first four years are at the State University College at Oneonta.
+The first four years are at SUNY Oneonta.
 The fifth year is at the cooperative graduate school.
 Admission to any of these graduate programs is not automatic.
 The principal eligibility factors are the undergraduate GPA and the score achieved on the Graduate Management Admissions Test (GMAT).
 For further information on the 4-1 M.B.A.
-Programs, contact the Coordinator of the programs in the Economics and Business Division.
+Programs, contact the Coordinator of the programs in the School of Economics and Business.